tkeffer/weereg-py/README.md

    sudo systemctl enable weereg
    ```

-   The weereg application server will now be up and running, monitoring the
+   The weereg application server will now be up and running, monitoring a
    socket in the `weereg-py` directory.

 ### Set up a reverse proxy server